ThitiwutBoss03/ITCS424_Project_018_025_079_215/README.md

 This command compiles the application and launches it on a connected device or emulator.

-## Features
+## Features 🌟

-- User registration and login
+- User registration and login 🔐
-- Real-time weather updates using OpenWeather API
+- Real-time weather updates using OpenWeather API ☁️🌡️
-- Calendar integration for event management
+- Calendar integration for event management 📅
-- Post creation and management with bookmark features
+- Post creation and management with bookmark features 📌📝

-## Contributing
+## Contributing 🙌

-Contributions are welcome.
-Please fork the repository and submit pull requests to the development branch.
+Contributions are welcome! 🎉 Please fork the repository and submit pull requests to the development branch.

-## License
+## License 📜

 This project is licensed under the MIT License - see the LICENSE.md file for details.

-## Contact Information
+## Contact Information 📧

 For further inquiries or issues, please contact us through our GitHub repository or email the project maintainers directly.